Wyzer-Lang/wyzer/README.md

 ## Motive behind Wyzer
-Modern systems languages suffer from two extremes: take C++ it's basically a swamp of legacy, inconsistent idioms, and accidental complexity lets also take Rust which over-engineers simplicity into submission, burying clarity under lifetime puzzles and trait gymnastics
+Modern systems languages suffer from two extremes: take C++ it's basically a swamp of legacy, inconsistent idioms, and accidental complexity lets also take Rust which often makes simple ideas harder with complex trait rules and lifetimes

 and Wyzer refuses both paths